 Addressable isn’t an entirely new product like digital was.
 It’s a transformation of the reliable linear TV format, combining aspects of digital and TV businesses.
 Its hybrid nature defies easy labeling and is bound to produce conflicts within your culture.
 Given your salespeople will still be doing business with buying organizations that are siloed between TV and digital, this is especially true.

-Sellers need to build what I’ll call “whole-brained” teams that can speak fluently to advertisers and buyers about traditional TV tenets like reach and frequency as well as performance-driven metrics and ROI.
+Sellers need to build what I’ll call “whole-brained” teams that can speak fluently to advertisers and buyers about traditional TV tenets like reach and frequency as well as performance-driven metrics and the nuances of CTV advertising.
 Digital purists who think traditional TV is on life support—and make no secret of it—may greatly hinder your chances of success with addressable TV.

 Ensuring that your teams are incentivized to work toward the total revenue goals that have been set at the organizational level is also key.
-If a team’s core compensation and bonus are predominantly tied to how much audience-based inventory they sell, they’re probably going to be laser-focused on that at the expense of all else.
+If a team’s core compensation and bonus are predominantly tied to how much audience-based inventory they sell on CTV platforms, they’re probably going to be laser-focused on that at the expense of all else.
 (Many will even think that growing their company’s audience-based business at the expense of traditional linear is a good thing.)

 When a larger share of comp packages is tied to portfolio value, salespeople will become less territorial.
 And they’ll be more likely to work collaboratively and make decisions that result in inventory being sold for its correct value.